csci104/site/labs/lab4/index.md

 You might be a little more confused about the `GTEST_LL` variable and how we are able to use Google Test.
 There are several key parts to understand here:

-  + The complete compile command is: `g++ -Wall -g test.cpp bin/arraylist.o -I /usr/include/gtest/ -l gtest -l gtest_main -o bin/arrayTest` The important files are `test.cpp` and `bin/arraylist.o`, the rest are just flags.
+  + The complete compile command is: `g++ -Wall -g test.cpp arraylist.o -I /usr/include/gtest/ -l gtest -l gtest_main -o arrayTest` The important files are `test.cpp` and `arraylist.o`, the rest are just flags.
   + `GTEST_LL` - This is variable that contains the necessary flags to compile a Google Test program.
 There are several flags in here:
   + `-I /usr/include/gtest/`: `-I` means "look up includes in this directory".
 This is how `#include "gtest/gtest.h"` worked in the test program - when C++ tries to look up a file, it looks not only in the current directory, but in whatever directories specified by `-I` as well.
 Including the gtest header ensures all necessary functions are imported.
 This is similar to how `-Ilib` works.
   + `-l gtest`: Use the library called "gtest".
 This includes all extra dependencies not included in the header file